NDLANO/taxonomy-api/README.md

 Entities have URLs (e.g., `https://www.ndla.no/subject:1/topic:1/resource:1`) which consists of a scheme (`https`), a hostname (`www.ndla.no`), and a path (`/subject:1/topic:1/resource:1`).
 The taxonomy API only contains information about the path, since the path is directly derived from the taxonomy itself.
-The hostname and scheme are determined by factors outside the bondary of the taxonomy API.
+The hostname and scheme are determined by factors outside the boundary of the taxonomy API.
 When you perform a GET call on an entity (using the entity ID), you will also get the primary path to the entity along with the name and content URI.